Lapstone railway station

 Lapstone railway station is located on the Main Western line in New South Wales, Australia.
 It serves the Blue Mountains village of Lapstone opening on 24 February 1964.

+History

-In April 2021 the station was upgraded and received a new lift and platform tactiles.
+The station was created in 1964 after being funded by Alderman Arthur Hand, who founded the town of Lapstone.
+In April 2021, the station was upgraded and received a new lift and platform tactiles.

-Platforms & services
+Platforms and services

 Lapstone has two side platforms.
 It is serviced by NSW TrainLink Blue Mountains Line services travelling from Sydney Central to Lithgow.

+Transport links

+Blue Mountains Transit operates one bus route via Lapstone station, under contract to Transport for NSW: